zishon89us/node-cheat/awsome/README.md

 >- **Visual Testing**
 >- **Distributed testing - that is, pushing to prod without tests and waiting for the feedback from users.**
 *   Free programming books https://github.com/EbookFoundation/free-programming-books
+*   AWS: A regions is a geographical area, every region consists of 2 or more availability zones (data centers).